No-Skids-Alliance/NSA/docs/source/index.rst

 **CHANGE LOG**

-This version of `No Skids Allowed!` was published May 9th, 2020.
+This version of `No Skids Allowed!` was published May 10th, 2020.

-* **2020.05.09**: Reorganized document in preparation of expansion.
+* **2020.05.10**: Reorganized document in preparation of expansion.
+Added etiquette.
 * **2020.04.10**: Created website (with Tor support) and Keybase team.
 * **2020.04.07**: Finished walk-through of `Kioptrix Level 1` from `VulnHub`.
 * **2020.03.16**: Finished "First Steps" chapter, detailing walk-through of `Legacy` from `HackTheBox`.